-The Park Preserve, located at the easternmost edge of the Penn Daw CBC, is a Resource Protection Area and should be used for passive recreation such as a system of walking trails.
-Paved trailheads at primary Park Preserve entrances should create clear, visible transitions between the natural area and the urban area.
+The Park Preserve, located at the easternmost edge of the Penn Daw CBC, is managed by the Park Authority and includes large portions of Resource Protection Areas and Environmental Quality Corridors.
+It should be used for passive recreation such as a system of walking trails.
 Overlooks at the ends of streets should provide views into the Park Preserve.
 To create a welcoming entrance, the main entrance may be designed to include a small public plaza space with interpretive elements and informational signage.
 Any programming, which might include small play spaces and exercise stations, should be clustered strategically throughout the trail system, where appropriate so that natural resource preservation remains a high priority.